-- Do not use cobas° MTB, cobas° MTB Positive Control Kit, cobas° Buffer Negative Control Kit, MIS or cobas omni reagents after their expiry dates. - Do not reuse consumables.
+- Do not use cobas MTB, cobas MTB Positive Control Kit, cobas Buffer Negative Control Kit, MIS or cobas omni reagents after their expiry dates. - Do not reuse consumables.
 They are for one-time use only. - Ensure that thermostable barcode labels on sample tubes are oriented towards and visible through the slits open at the top on the side of MPA sample racks.
-Refer to Figure 1 and to the cobas 6800/8800 Systems User Guide for proper barcode specifications and additional information on loading sample tubes. - Ensure that sample tubes are uncapped after sonication and before loading on the cobas® 6800/8800 Systems. - Refer to the cobas 6800/8800 Systems User Guide for proper maintenance of instruments.
+Refer to Figure 1 and to the cobas° 5800/6800/8800 Systems User Assistance and/or User Guides for proper barcode specifications and additional information on loading sample tubes. - Ensure that sample tubes are uncapped after sonication and before loading on the cobas\ 5800/6800/8800 Systems. - Refer to the cobas® 5800/6800/8800 Systems User Assistance and/or User Guides for proper maintenance of instruments.

-Prior to running cobas° MTB on the cobas° 6800/8800 Systems, specimens must be processed according to the following sections: "Processing of raw sputum specimens" or "Processing of sputum and BAL sediments", and "Sonication of specimens".
-Abbreviated representative workflows are summarized in Table 13 for the raw sputum specimen type and in Table 14 for the sediment specimen type.
+Prior to running cobas® MTB on the cobas® 5800/6800/8800 Systems, specimens must be processed according to the following sections: "Processing of raw sputum specimens" or "Processing of sputum and BAL sediments", and "Sonication of specimens".
+Abbreviated representative workflows are summarized in Table 12 for the raw sputum specimen type and in Table 13 for the sediment specimen type.
 For further details refer to the subsequent sections.

-Note: Specimen inactivation by MIS should be performed under a biological safety cabinet (BSC; Type A2) within a Biosafety Level 312 laboratory or other biosafety measures according to local and institutional guidelines or regulations.
+Note: Specimen inactivation by MIS should be performed in a biological safety cabinet (BSC) within a Biosafety Level 3 or other biosafety measures in line with local and institutional guidelines or regulations and based on an adequate risk assessment.